|

 Odor: No characteristic odor.

 Pricing/Availability: Widely available as lumber or carving blanks.
-Prices are in the lower range for a domestic hardwood, though larger carving blocks are more expensive.
+Prices are in the lower range for a domestic hardwood, though larger carving blocks can be more expensive.

-Common Uses: Carvings, lumber, musical instruments (electric guitar bodies), veneer, plywood, and wood pulp and fiber products.
+Common Uses: Carvings, lumber, musical instruments (electric guitar bodies), veneer, plywood, and wood pulp/fiber products.

-Comments: Species in the Tilia genus are usually referred to as either Lime or Linden in Europe, while in North America it’s most commonly called Basswood.
+Comments: Species in the Tilia genus are usually referred to as either lime or linden in Europe, while in North America the trees are most commonly called basswood.

 Basswood is an ideal wood for many woodcarvers.
 Its soft, fine, even texture make it easy to work with, while its pale, inconspicuous color doesn’t detract from the carved patterns of the finished product (which also makes it easier to paint and color).